Shhh... Don't Tell

 Shhh...
 Don't Tell is the fifth album by Adam Sandler, released on Warner Bros.
 Records in 2004.
 It is a collection of songs and skits that feature the voices of Sandler himself, Allen Covert, Rob Schneider, Peter Dante, Jonathan Loughran, David Spade, Blake Clark, Nick Swardson, Maya Rudolph and Molly Shannon.
-The album's final track, "Stan the Man", is a tribute to Sandler's father, Stanley.
+The album's final track, "Stan the Man", is a tribute to Sandler's father, Stanley and is his first non-comedic track.
 It was later played over the end credits of the 2010 film Grown Ups, which co-starred Sandler, Schneider, Spade and Rudolph.
 This was also Sandler's last comedy album until the audio release of his 2018 Netflix special 100% Fresh.